MaperPario/Random-Quote-Generator/README.md

 - Copy index.html path after download and paste into browser to run!

 Built With:
 - HTML
 - CSS
 - JavaScript

-Acknowledgments
+Acknowledgments:
 - Team TreeHouse